-Doraine has been the subject of six customer complaints between 1989 and 2019, according to his CRD report.
+Doraine has been the subject of seven customer complaints between 1989 and 2019, according to his CRD report.
 The recent complaint is regarding:

 September 2019.
 “Customers allege between 2012 and 2018, RR engaged in improper mutual fund switches, recommended and sold unsuitable variable annuities, and took advantage of the diminished capacity of one of the claimants.”
 The customer is seeking $500,000 in this pending complaint.

 September 2018.
 “Claimants allege that during the period 2012 through 2015, Registered Representative excessively traded bonds and mutual funds and recommended an unsuitable concentration in Puerto Rican bonds.”
-The customer is seeking $10 million in damages in this pending customer complaint.
+The customer sought $10 million in damages and the case was settled for $3.05 million.